Gillieland Creek Trail

 No, there are no drinking water amenities available on Gillieland Creek Trail for dogs or humans.
 It is essential to bring your own water supply.

-Gillieland Creek Trail is mostly shaded, with a high shade class and a shade proxy percent of 1, suggesting good coverage from the sun.
+Gillieland Creek Trail is exceptionally well-shaded, with a high shade class and 100% of the trail providing coverage, suggesting excellent protection from the sun.

 The trail surface is approximately 26% concrete, with a significant portion unknown.
 This mix includes hard surfaces that could be warm for paws in hot weather, so monitor your dog's comfort.

-Gillieland Creek Trail has a low mud risk score of 0.18 and is mostly paved or has a hard surface, suggesting it dries quickly after rain.
+Gillieland Creek Trail has a low mud risk and is mostly paved or has a hard surface, suggesting it dries quickly after rain.

-Gillieland Creek Trail experiences low crowd levels, with a proxy score of 0.06.
+Gillieland Creek Trail experiences low crowd levels, partly due to limited access infrastructure nearby.
 For the quietest experience, visiting during weekdays or earlier in the morning is recommended.

 There are 8 parking spots available at Gillieland Creek Trail.
 There is no known fee associated with parking, but the exact cost is unknown.